rhdeck/react-reality/README.md

 A bezier path-based 2D shape defined with SVG and extruded into 3D space.
 Sides: 1 if there is no extrusion, 3 if there is no chamfer, 4 if chamfer is front or back only, and 5 if there is chamfer both front and back.

-Yes, it's complicated, but so are bezier curves.
+This is the most complicated of the basic geometries, and most of the time you won't need to use it anyway, so don't sweat if it looks like a bit much.

 #### Props

 - `pathSvg`: SVG text representation of the path to be displayed.
+Required throw error if this text is not provided.
 - `extrusion`: depth of the extrusion. (default: 1)
+- `chamferMode`: Whether to apply chamfer to front (1), back, (2) both (3) or neither (0).
+(Default: 0)
+- `chamferRadius`: Radius of the chamfer if chamferMode is not 0 (default: 0)

+_Note_: Setting a custom bezier path for the chamfer is not supported at this time.

 ### ARSphere

+A ball.
+Sides: 1

+#### Props

+`radius`: Radius of the sphere.
+(Default: 0.5)

 ### ARText